mattermost/docs/source/help/apps/desktop-changelog.rst

 **Download Binaries:** `Mattermost Desktop on GitHub <https://github.com/mattermost/desktop/releases/tag/v4.4.0>`_

-- **v4.4.1, release day TBD**
+- **v4.4.1, release day 2020-04-22**
- - Fixing an issue where the Desktop client opens to a blank white Window when using GPO-set teams. `MM-23082 <https://mattermost.atlassian.net/browse/MM-23082>`_
+ - Fixed an issue where the Desktop client opened to a blank white Window when using GPO-set teams. `MM-23082 <https://mattermost.atlassian.net/browse/MM-23082>`_
- - Fixing an issue where Google oAuth with Gmail addresses no longer works on the Desktop app for plugins. `MM-23057 <https://mattermost.atlassian.net/browse/MM-23057>`_
+ - Fixed an issue where Google oAuth with Gmail addresses did not work on the Desktop app for plugins. `MM-23057 <https://mattermost.atlassian.net/browse/MM-23057>`_
- - Fixing an issue where Windows Desktop notifications are delayed. `MM-22552 <https://mattermost.atlassian.net/browse/MM-22552>`_
+ - Fixed an issue where Windows Desktop notifications were delayed. `MM-22552 <https://mattermost.atlassian.net/browse/MM-22552>`_
- - Fixing an issue where the app sometimes doesn't restore to the right position but "jumps" to a different place in the taskbar when minimizing the app and then maximizing it. `MM-23195 <https://mattermost.atlassian.net/browse/MM-23195>`_
+ - Fixed an issue where the app sometimes didn't restore to the right position but "jumped" to a different place in the taskbar when minimizing the app and then maximizing it. `MM-23195 <https://mattermost.atlassian.net/browse/MM-23195>`_
- - Fixing an issue where users are not able to paste text into the login screen. `MM-23784 <https://mattermost.atlassian.net/browse/MM-23784>`_
+ - Fixed an issue where users were not able to paste text into the login screen. `MM-23784 <https://mattermost.atlassian.net/browse/MM-23784>`_
- - Fixing an issue where back/forward navigation on the OAuth window causes the app to crash. `MM-23153 <https://mattermost.atlassian.net/browse/MM-23153>`_
+ - Fixed an issue where back/forward navigation on the OAuth window caused the app to crash. `MM-23153 <https://mattermost.atlassian.net/browse/MM-23153>`_
 - **v4.4.0, release day 2020-02-16**
  - Original v4.4.0 release